npm package discovery and stats viewer.

 Why Inter-Agent Communication?

-In a rare disease platform, no single agent can cover everything.
+In a genetic disease platform, no single agent can cover everything.
 A patient might ask a general wellness agent about fatigue, but the underlying cause is Ehlers-Danlos syndrome — something only a genetics specialist would recognize.
 The general agent needs to either hand off the conversation to the specialist entirely, or call the specialist to get a quick answer and weave it into its own response.

 Without inter-agent communication, every agent would need to be an expert in everything, or the user would have to manually switch between agents mid-conversation.